0-LuckyPenny/my-portfolio/README.md

-# Thomas Nynas - Senior Full Stack Python Engineer & AI Software Engineer
+# Thomas Nynas - Senior Full Stack Engineer & AI Software Engineer

 Welcome to my portfolio!
-I'm a passionate and skilled Senior Full Stack Python Engineer with over 7 years of experience in building scalable web applications and AI-driven solutions.
+I'm a passionate and skilled Senior Full Stack Engineer with over 7 years of experience in building scalable web applications and AI-driven solutions.
 I specialize in backend development using Python frameworks, AI integrations, cloud infrastructure, and real-time data processing.

 ## 💼 About Me

-I have a diverse background in full-stack web development, AI, and machine learning, having worked on projects across e-commerce, SaaS, and real-time communication platforms.
+I have a diverse background in full-stack web development, AI, and Data Engineering, having worked on projects across e-commerce, SaaS, and real-time communication platforms.
 My journey began with backend development and gradually evolved to AI solutions, including predictive analytics, NLP, and computer vision.

 I am committed to delivering high-performance, scalable applications that merge web technologies with AI innovation.